unixorn/awesome-zsh-plugins/README.md

 * [zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) - Needs to be loaded after zsh-syntax-highlighting, or they'll both break.
 You'll also need to bind keys to its functions, details are in the README.md
 * [zsh-konsole-theme-changer](https://github.com/horosgrisa/zsh-konsole-theme-changer) - Toggle konsole theme from zsh.
 * [zsh-manydots-magic](https://github.com/knu/zsh-manydots-magic) - A zle tweak for emulating `...'==`../..' etc.
-* [zsh-maven-plugin](https://github.com/KyleChamberlin/zsh_maven_plugin) - fork of the oh-my-zsh maven plugin
+* [zsh-maven-plugin](https://github.com/KyleChamberlin/zsh_maven_plugin) - A fork of the oh-my-zsh maven plugin
-* [zsh-navigation-tools](https://github.com/psprint/zsh-navigation-tools) - `htop`-like `kill`, directory bookmarks browser, multi-word incremental history searcher and more
+* [zsh-navigation-tools](https://github.com/psprint/zsh-navigation-tools) - Adds `htop`-like `kill`, directory bookmarks browser, multi-word incremental history searcher and more.
 * [zsh-notify](https://github.com/marzocchi/zsh-notify) - A plugin for the Z shell (on OS X and Linux) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).
 * [zsh-open-pr](https://github.com/caarlos0/zsh-open-pr) - A ZSH plugin to open pull requests from command line.
 * [zsh-opt-path](https://github.com/jreese/zsh-opt-path) - Automatically add `~/opt` subpaths to your `$PATH`.
 * [zsh-osx](https://github.com/mwilliammyers/plugin-osx) - Add some common OS X related aliases and functions
 * [zsh-peco-history](https://github.com/jimeh/zsh-peco-history) - Search shell history with Peco when pressing ctrl+r.
-* [zsh-pg](https://github.com/caarlos0/zsh-pg) Utility functions to work with PosgreSQL
+* [zsh-pg](https://github.com/caarlos0/zsh-pg) - Utility functions to work with PosgreSQL
-* [zsh-plugin-ibtool](https://github.com/RudthMael/zsh-plugin-ibtool) - ibtool shortcuts to generate localized XIB files
+* [zsh-plugin-ibtool](https://github.com/RudthMael/zsh-plugin-ibtool) - Adds ibtool shortcuts to generate localized XIB files
 * [zsh-plugin-rails](https://github.com/paraqles/zsh-plugin-rails) - ZSH plugin for Rails
 * [zsh-plugin-vscode](https://github.com/wuotr/zsh-plugin-vscode) - Plugin for Visual Studio Code, a text editor for Mac OS X, Windows, and Linux
 * [zsh-reentry-hook](https://github.com/RobSis/zsh-reentry-hook) - Plugin that re-enters working directory if it has been removed and re-created.
-* [zsh-suffix-alias](https://github.com/srijanshetty/zsh-suffix-alias): Directly open files in the shell using ZSH's suffix aliases.
+* [zsh-suffix-alias](https://github.com/srijanshetty/zsh-suffix-alias) - Directly open files in the shell using ZSH's suffix aliases.
 * [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your zsh.
 Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break.
 * [zsh-t32](https://github.com/chrissicool/zsh-t32) - Plugin for the Lauterbach Trace32 toolset.
 It automatically registers fonts and sets all necessary environment variables to run the t32 toolset.
-* [zsh-terminal-app](https://github.com/the8/zsh-terminal-app) - plugin for integrating with the new El Capitan Terminal.app features
+* [zsh-terminal-app](https://github.com/the8/zsh-terminal-app) - A plugin for integrating with the new El Capitan Terminal.app features
 * [zsh-titles](https://github.com/jreese/zsh-titles) - Automatic window and tab titles for tmux and xterm-compatible terminals.
-* [zsh-travis](https://github.com/denolfe/zsh-travis) - Open's Travis CI page for the current repo if one exists.
+* [zsh-travis](https://github.com/denolfe/zsh-travis) - Opens the Travis CI page for the current repo if one exists.
-* [zsh-tmux-simple](https://github.com/TBSliver/zsh-plugin-tmux-simple) - Simple plugin for using tmux with zsh
+* [zsh-tmux-simple](https://github.com/TBSliver/zsh-plugin-tmux-simple) - Simple plugin for using tmux with zsh.
 * [zsh-url-highlighter](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the zsh syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
 Useful for checking URL typos.
-* [zsh-vim-mode](https://github.com/sharat87/zsh-vim-mode) - Shrikant Sharat's bindings for zsh's vi mode so it behaves more vim-like
+* [zsh-vim-mode](https://github.com/sharat87/zsh-vim-mode) - Shrikant Sharat's bindings for zsh's vi mode so it behaves more vim-like.
-* [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh
+* [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh.
-* [zsnapshot](https://github.com/psprint/zsnapshot) - command which dumps current Zsh state into a file, for restoration by sourcing the file
+* [zsnapshot](https://github.com/psprint/zsnapshot) - Adds command to dump the current Zsh state into a file, for later restoration by sourcing the snapshot file.
-* [Ztrace](https://github.com/psprint/ztrace) - catches output of commands, allows to reuse that output, glue it with history content
+* [Ztrace](https://github.com/psprint/ztrace) - Catches output of commands, allows to reuse that output, glue it with history content.

 ## Even more completions